 Unfold your square piece of paper.

 The square created above is 8.5 inches on a side.
 If you want smaller paper, fold in half vertically, and then horizontally.
-This makes crease marks that I cut along to make 4 square sheets that are 4.25 inches on a side.
+This makes crease marks that I cut along to make four square sheets that are 4.25 inches on a side.

-How to Make a Six Sided Kirigami Snowflake
+How to Make a Six-Sided Kirigami Snowflake

-Read and follow these instructions.
+Read and followthese instructions.
 Start with a square piece of paper.

 Fold in half.